 ASA Assessment: Complaint upheld

-were sexually explicit.
+images were sexually explicit.
 In view of the sexual content, the ads were unsuitable for a general audience.
 In addition, in all ads the images of the women were used to promote the advertised product, a FIFA Coins collection.
-In view of the sexual nature of
+In view of the

 We concluded that the ads were likely to cause both serious and widespread offence.